Nikon D200 vs D810

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D200 and the D810 have been discontinued, but can regularly be found used on eBay.
+Both the D200 and the D810 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the D810 was followed by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D200 and D810 can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Nikon D810 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D200 or the Nikon D810 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.